-Code of ethics/whistleblower policies.
-One of the two narrow provisions of Sarbanes-Oxley that applies directly to nonprofits creates penalties for retaliating against whistleblowers during a federal investigation.
-The revised Form 990 asks if the organization has a whistleblower policy, and this question has spurred nonprofits to adopt a written policy.
-Some organizations do this by adopting a code of ethical conduct that encourages directors, officers and employees to report unethical or illegal conduct of any type, and provides that there will be no retaliation for reporting pursuant to the policy.
+One of the two narrow provisions of Sarbanes-Oxley that applies directly to nonprofits creates penalties for retaliating against whistle-blowers during a federal investigation.
+The revised Form 990 asks if the organization has a whistle-blower policy, and this question has spurred nonprofits to adopt a written policy.
+Some organizations do this by adopting a code of ethical conduct that encourages directors, officers and employees to report unethical or illegal conduct, and provides that there will be no retaliation for reporting pursuant to the policy.